5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 ### Helpful stuff

-Online Tutotrial
+Online Tutorial

-: A web site that explores Regular Expressions in detail:
+: A website that explores Regular Expressions in detail:
 : <https://www.regular-expressions.info/tutorial.html>
 : From the author of RegExBuddy.